 And because we’ve been introducing Hunter to fresh fruits and vegetables (I can’t even peel a banana in his presence anymore), I decided to make his coconut oil dog biscuits even yummier by adding a frozen blueberry in the middle.

 - 1/2 cup coconut oil in solid form

 Place a frozen blueberry into each heart in the silicone mold.
 Set aside.

 In a small saucepan, heat coconut oil until it liquefies.

 Allow coconut oil to cool for a few minutes, then carefully pour oil into the heart mold.

-Carefully place mold into the fridge to solidify.
+Carefully place mold into the freezer to solidify.

 When coconut oil treats are solid, pop them out of the mold.